ICanBoogie/ActiveRecord/README.md

 ### Defining the prefix of the database tables

-The `ConnectionOptions::TABLE_NAME_PREFIX` option specifies the prefix for all the tables name of the connection.
+`ConnectionAttributes::$table_name_prefix` specifies the prefix for all the tables name of the connection.
 Thus, if the `icybee` prefix is defined the `nodes` table is renamed as `icybee_nodes`.